 Detailed map of the Ohio Valley and regions to the East

-Nice example of Robert de Vaugondy's map of the Northern British Colonies, French interests to the North of the Great Lakes, and contested "Back Settlements," including a fine detailed treatment of the newly explored Ohio Valley.
+Nice example of Robert de Vaugondy's map of the northern British colonies, French interests to the north of the Great Lakes, and contested "Black Settlements," including a finely detailed treatment of the newly explored Ohio Valley.

-The map examines the course of the Ohio River, from its sources in Colonial New York and Pennsylvania, to its confluence with the Mississippi River.
+The map examines the course of the Ohio River, from its sources in colonial New York and Pennsylvania to its confluence with the Mississippi River.
 At the time of the map's first printing, the Ohio River Valley was in the process of becoming a flashpoint for hostilities between the British and French in America, which would shortly thereafter become one of the early battlegrounds of the Seven Years War between France and England and the French & Indian War in America.
 Already, "F. du Quene" appears on the map.
-Established in 1754 by the French, Fort Duquesne, at the confluence of the Allegheny and Monongahela Rivers, would become and early area of conflict the frontier interests of Virginian investors in the Ohio Company.
-Leading to an expedition against the French in the region which would launch the career of a young Virginia militia officer named George Washington, who assumed command of the expedition following the death of its original leader, Colonel Joshua Fry.
+Established in 1754 by the French, Fort Duquesne, at the confluence of the Allegheny and Monongahela Rivers, would become an early area of conflict for the frontier interests of Virginian investors in the Ohio Company.
+This led to an expedition against the French in the region which would launch the career of a young Virginia militia officer named George Washington, who assumed command of the expedition following the death of its original leader, Colonel Joshua Fry.

 The information used on this map was garnered from indigenous sources immediately prior to the commencement of the French and Indian War.
 The map is especially noteworthy for its Transappalachian information.